 Leave a comment

 Recently, library-land has been buzzing about the soft launch of EveryLibrary, a non-partisan , national organization dedicated to helping libraries at the ballot box.
 As we move towards election time, I’m sure we’re all reading about what measures and initiatives we’ll be voting for and against (because we’re all responsible citizens who will be voting in the upcoming elections right?).
+What’s cool about EveryLibrary is that they will exclusively be dedicated to advocating for library initiatives, connecting with local communities to get voter support.
+Libraries can use all the help they can get at election time.
+A vote for libraries means more hours, more funding, and more jobs.
+This is something all library school students can get behind.

 Leave a comment